 School Readiness (Pre-K)

-School Readiness Director:
+School Readiness Mission:

-Reminder: This is only an application for the Pre-Kindergarten program, NOT registration.
+Reminder: This is only an application for the Pre-Kindergarten program, not registration.
 Applying for Pre-K does not guarantee placement into the program.

 (Please feel free to donate additional items to the classroom at your own will.)